 So, yes, I’m a wounded mom, just laying out my heart.
 Hoping God can use it to speak to the mom that is hiding.
 The mom that is struggling in silence.
 The mom believing she doesn’t matter; afraid to share her story.

 It’s okay to be wounded, not enough, not okay, and to even feel a little like chewed bubble gum- used, stale and flavorless (hence the cover of the book).
 It’s in those moments God intervenes.
 Softly speaking to our hearts.
 He knows that there is so much more than the season we find ourselves in.
 Yet, the beauty is, seasons change, hence changing us.
 Wounds heal.
-Scars mark a memory of how God’s grace held us and healed us.
-Being a wounded mom helps us see the desperate need for a mighty Savior.
-A fearless, flawless Savior!
+And scars mark a memory of how God’s grace held us and healed us.